 One notable example of subject-discovery in the two-week sample data set used in the demo relates to the death of the singer Whitney Houston.
 A video of the GUI running at this time can be seen here.
 The algorithm picked up on the event within about a dozen tweets—barely time for re-Tweeting to have gotten under way.

 Significantly, neither “Whitney” nor “Houston” was among the early words that stimulated notice of the Tweet subject.
 The two names are moderately common words that normally appeared (until then) a few dozen times a day, together and/or separately.
 The words that first surged beyond the possibility of random chance were the names of her publicist, who was one of the first to Tweet the news.
 Other early subjects included “bath” and similar words associated with the early rumors.
 This is the expected behavior because famous names appear all the time, so it takes a large number of occurrences to constitute an unambiguous surge.
-This is typical behavior.
-Surges of usage of unusual names and words are much more likely to signify something new and interesting than are more often used names and words.
+This is typical algorithm behavior.
+Surges of usage of unusual names and words are much more likely to signify something new and interesting than are minor wiggles in the frequency of more common names and words.

 The two illustrations show different views of this sad but interesting moment in Twitter history.
 Seconds earlier, the new talk was (and had been for many minutes) about a Lion King special, a South American band, and a number of other ephemeral subjects.
 You can see in the screenshot just above the minute when news of the singer’s death explodes.
 The graph covers about six minutes of the feed.

 Bubbles: The bubble view (at the beginning of this article) shows the current 140 seconds of busy words.

 - The lava-lamp on the right represents many words relating to Whitney Houston but also words from other subjects that have not disappeared.